Jip-Hop/TrueNAS-SCALE-Sandboxes/README.md

 nano "/etc/systemd/nspawn/$SANDBOX_NAME.nspawn"
 ```

 With this config file you can configure e.g. networking, bind mounts and disable usernamespacing.

-We explicitly set `PrivateUsers=pick` and `PrivateUsersOwnership=chown`.
-By default `PrivateUsersOwnership` is set to `auto` due to the `-U` flag in the `/lib/systemd/system/systemd-nspawn@.service` file.
-Due to `auto` it will settle on `map` which causes the following errors: can't login with `machinectl login "$SANDBOX_NAME"` and running `systemd-run --machine "$SANDBOX_NAME" --quiet --pipe --wait --collect --service-type=exec ls /root` causes `ls: cannot open directory '/root': Permission denied`.

-TODO: test again with latest update of SCALE if `map` works.
-If not, fix usernamespacing by overriding the default `ExecStart=` line in `/lib/systemd/system/systemd-nspawn@.service` so the default settings work and we don't need to make the `.nspawn` file.
+The example `.nspawn` config will make everything under `/mnt` accessible to the Sandbox.

 TODO: show how to allow access to devices or disable seccomp with `systemctl edit --runtime systemd-nspawn@$SANDBOX_NAME.service` and point out this known issue regarding the `--runtime` flag.